Iranian blues and jazz bands find fans in Tehran

 "I really like Johnny Cash, Muddy Waters, Bob Dylan, John Denver, B.B.
 King, Gogol Bordello, Eric Clapton and Roger Waters," the 29-year-old told Reuters by phone from the Iranian capital.

 His father brought his records back from his studies in Tennessee.
-Omrani's distinctive gruff voice and six-piece band had now taken those influences onto the stages of Tehran.
+Omrani's distinctive gruff voice and six-piece band had now taken those influences onto the stages of Tehran, a considerable achievement in a country where some once called America the "Great Satan".

 Five-member band Pallett has been finding similar success with its jazzier fusions of clarinet, cello and double bass.